 Olive Tree Flowering Season and Growth Needs

-Olive tree flowers in mid spring.
-In Mediterranean region, olive tree starts flowering in April and has its blooming season around April – May.
+Olive tree flowers in mid-spring after the temperature exceeds 70°F (21°C).
+In the Mediterranean region, the olive tree starts flowering in April and has its blooming season around April – May.

 Depending on olive tree variety and growing conditions, the olive tree takes 3 to 5 years of growth until they start producing their first harvest.
 They become fully producing after 8 – 10 years.